If you are pregnant

-Pregnant women benefit from the flu vaccine because it will:
+Pregnant women benefit from the flu vaccine because it can:

-- Reduce the risk of serious complications such as pneumonia, particularly in the later stages of pregnancy
+- reduce their risk of serious complications, such as pneumonia, particularly in the later stages of pregnancy

-- Help protect their baby, who will continue to have some immunity to flu during the first few months of his or her life
+- help protect their baby, who will continue to have some immunity to flu during the first few months of their life

-- Reduce the chance of the mother passing the infection to her new baby
+- reduce the chance of the mother passing infection to her new baby

-- If you have flu symptoms, you should talk to your doctor urgently.
-If you do have flu, there is a prescribed medicine that might help or reduce the risk of complications, but it needs to be taken as soon as possible after the symptoms appear.
+If you have flu symptoms, you should talk to your doctor urgently, because if you do have flu there is a prescribed medicine that might help (or reduce the risk of complications), but it needs to be taken as soon as possible after the symptoms appear.